Welcome to Kelbrook & Sough Parish Council

 There are a number of local walks and bridleways in the area, there is also a playground and the Memorial Gardens at Sough Park, which holds the accredited Fields in Trust protection.

-A Neighbourhood Plan is being developed by a steering group alongside Kelbrook & Sough Parish Council, this aims to retain the rural nature of the parish, to encourage a greater sense of community, promote sustainable economic activity for current and future generations while retaining the rural, farming traditions of the area and encourage the protection of wildlife habitats and biodiversity.
+A Neighbourhood Plan has been accepted, this aims to retain the rural nature of the parish, encourage a sense of community, promote sustainable economic activity for current and future generations whilst retaining the rural, farming traditions of the area and encourage the protection of wildlife habitats and biodiversity.

 The Role of Kelbrook & Sough Parish Council